Lykkedk/SuperPlayer-v8.0.0--CamillaGUI-v0.6.0/README.md

 ## Upgrade Guide GUI

+First "upgrade" the backend to the new backend\
 [GUI Backend install](#gui-backend)

 Git clone as in the guide and copy the new files to the right location ::